THINGS TO THINK ABOUT BEFORE BREEDING YOUR DOG

 Because of these facts, we believe that dog breeding is best left to the professional breeder.

-Australian Shepherd Health and Genetics
+Shepherd Health and Genetics

-Guidelines for Ethical Breeding Practices
+for Ethical Breeding Practices

-Let's Breed Dogs?
+Breed Dogs?

-Breeding the Australian Shepherd by: Karen E. Broadus
+the Australian Shepherd by: Karen E. Broadus

-The Reality of Breeding Your Dog
+Reality of Breeding Your Dog

-Hereditary Defects Articles By C.A.
+Defects Articles By C.A.
 Sharp